 Using watercolour, gouache, pastel and acrylic ink you will learn how to become more expressive as artists with all these media as they interact to create a painting full of visual impact and intregue.

 Using big brush techniques and a bold approach, you will be shown how to control large washes of colour in multiple layers whilst at the same time learning how to be more expressive as painters at the same time painting instinctively balancing spontaineity with control.

-With regular demonstrations, one to one and group tuition throughout the easy going but informative painting weekend, you will learn lots of different contemporary art techniques to help you really develop as artists uising different media in process to create a really exciting painting.
+With regular demonstrations, one to one and group tuition throughout each day you will learn lots of different contemporary art techniques to help you really develop as artists.

 The weekend workshop is suitable for improvers and artists with some previous painting experience as well as artists who want to loosen up their style.